datopian/data-cli/docs/push.md

                            You will see the dataset in the search results.
                            Everybody can access the dataset by the URL link.

-  --published,             Everybody can see the dataset in the search results.
+  --public                 Everybody can see the dataset in the search results.
-  --publish,               Everybody can access the dataset by the URL link.
+                           Everybody can access the dataset by the URL link.
-  --public

   --private                Other users cannot access the dataset.
                            Other users will not see the dataset in the search results.